Baldwin Class 10-12-D: Preservation

-No. 778 is operational at its home base, No.794 is undergoing contract restoration at the Vale of Rheidol Railway for the WHHR, works No. 45190 (WDLR 608) is currently at the Ffestiniog and Welsh Highland Railways (having been restored in 2018), and works No. 44657 is undergoing restoration at the SBR.
+No. 778 is operational at its home base, No.794 has been restored at the Vale of Rheidol Railway for the WHHR as Baldwin 590, works No. 45190 (WDLR 608) is currently at the Ffestiniog and Welsh Highland Railways (having been restored in 2018), and works No. 44657 is undergoing restoration at the SBR.

-One other locomotive, 633 (Baldwin 45215 of 1917), is preserved on the Dreamworld Railway in Coomera, Queensland, Australia.
+No. 633 (Baldwin 45215 of 1917), is preserved on the Dreamworld Railway in Coomera, Queensland, Australia.
 This locomotive worked on a sugar mill in Mackay and prior to the opening of Dreamworld in 1981 after purchase was heavily modified, including a tender, Wild-West style chimney, and conversion to oil-firing.
-It is currently awaiting overhaul.
+The locomotive was retired from active service in 2013 and is now on display outside the Central Park Station.

+One other locomotive, No. 973 (Baldwin 45010 of 1917) is currently located in Volos, Greece.

-Three class 10-12-D locomotives were rebuilt as high-power diesel locomotives in France in 1954.
+Three class 10-12-D locomotives were rebuilt as diesel locomotives in France in 1954.
 One of these was preserved and now resides at Tacot des Lacs.

 Models

-Bachmann Branchline have produced the Baldwin Class 10-12-D in 009 gauge in 10 liveries with liveries including War department livery, Ashover light railway, Glyn Valley Tramway, Snailbeach District Railway, Southern Railway and Welsh Highland Railway liveries.
+Bachmann Branchline have produced the Baldwin Class 10-12-D in 009 gauge in 10 liveries with liveries including War department livery, Ashover Light Railway, Glyn Valley Tramway, Snailbeach District Railways, Southern Railway and Welsh Highland Railway liveries.
 Minitrains also produce models of the similar Baldwin War Department 2-6-2PTs in 009.